Flowforming Process Benefits

 Benefit: 50+ Years of Flowforming Experience

-In 1961, Precision Metal Forming, now PMF Industries, began helping customers with their metal-working needs.
+In 1961, PMF Industries began helping customers with their metal-working needs.
 Since then, times and technology have changed, but total dedication to our customers' unique manufacturing requirements remains steadfast.

 We understand what our customers need to stay competitive: